sendgrid/docs/source/User_Guide/Marketing_Campaigns/create-and-manage-unsubscribe-groups.md

 1. Navigate to the Unsubscribe Group you want to export.
 1. Click the action menu.
 1. Select **Export**.
 A CSV file begins downloading.

+[QUESTION - Does the account holder get an email notification like they do with MC Contacts?]

 {% anchor h3 %}
 Editing an Unsubscribe Group